Athens. June 28, 2002

 Grace and Mercy to you from the Lord.

-The saving diaconate which the Lord has delegated to us does not relate to bodies, but to the precious souls for which the Lord sacrificed Himself and exhorted us saying, "What shall a man give in exchange for his soul?"
+The saving diaconate which the Lord has delegated to us does not relate to bodies, but to the precious souls for which the Lord sacrificed Himself and exhorted us saying, "What shall a man give in exchange for his soul?
+(Mark 8:37)"

-Toward this end God gave special assistance through the Holy Apostles and their successors, the Hierarchs and priests of His Church and left a command telling the spiritual innkeeper of His Church: "Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee."
+Toward this end God gave special assistance through the Holy Apostles and their successors, the Hierarchs and priests of His Church and left a command telling the spiritual innkeeper of His Church: "Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
+(Luke 10:35)"

-At the judgment seat of God we will bring upon ourselves the judgment of this soul hanging from our stole, in addition to our own sins we will bring upon ourselves the grave transgressions - which we have frivolously forgiven without fear - of those who confess to us.
+At the judgment seat of God we will bring upon ourselves the judgment of this soul hanging from our stole, in addition to our own sins we will bring upon ourselves the grave transgressions of those who confess to us, which sins we have frivolously and fearlessly forgiven.

-We, therefore, exhort you as good physicians of souls to apply those canons to those who confess, with fear of God and according to the prescribed manner of the Fathers, not granting free passes to those with grave sins, so that you do not take their judgment upon yourselves, bringing them with you to give account to God for someone else's sins.
+We, therefore, exhort you as good physicians of souls to apply the Holy Canons to those who confess to you, with fear of God and according to the prescribed manner of the Fathers, not granting free passes to those with grave sins, so that you do not take their judgment upon yourselves, bringing them with you to give account to God for someone else's sins.

-Do not grant forgiveness in an off-handed fashion without applying the appropriate canons to sinners, thereby, easily and unworthily giving them the immaculate mysteries, and provoking God's wrath.
+Do not grant forgiveness in an off-handed fashion without applying the appropriate canons to sinners, thereby, easily and unworthily giving them the Immaculate Mysteries, and provoking the wrath of God.

 Unfortunately, an absence of a discerning spirit has been noticed among imprudent ones seeking confession who go to a flexible confessor, with the result that both the spiritual father and he who confesses risk eternal damnation.

-Beware, and do not commune with strange sins; no one granted you the right to irrationally forgive grave sins.
+Beware, and do not become communicants with strange sins; no one granted you the right to irrationally forgive grave sins.
 This is not a teaching of the Church, but of the devil.

-Flexible priests gravely sin by communicating them and bring upon themselves the judgment as ones who mock God and scandalize the faithful strugglers of the Faith, of which the Lord said: "woe to that man by whom the offence cometh."
+Flexible priests gravely sin by communicating them and bring upon themselves the judgment as ones who mock God and scandalize the faithful strugglers of the Faith, of which the Lord said: "woe to that man by whom the offence cometh.
+(Matt.
+18:7)"

 As for the entrance of New Calendarists into the bosom of our Church; a necessary presupposition is a declaration of Faith, and Chrismation with Holy Myrrh, according to the 1st Canon of St. Basil for the reception of schismatics, and so much more for heretical ecumenists.